A Preliminary Examination of Zeta Potential and Deep Bed Filtration Activity

 Separation and Purification Technology

 Stephan, E. A. and Chase, George, "A Preliminary Examination of Zeta Potential and Deep Bed Filtration Activity" (2001).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 344.